berrybattle/berrybattle.github.io/_pages/berrybattle.md

 latest_projects: false
 ---

-Berry Battle is a game simulator that officiates a match between two Raspberry Pi devices running user defined AI algorithms that are trained to defeat an opposing team.
+Berry Battle is a game simulator that officiates a match between two user defined AI algorithms executing on Raspberry Pi devices.

 The inspiration for Berry Battle comes from the excellent code competition [Battlecode](https://battlecode.org/).